DecaffScarlett/EC2-UpdateRoute53/README.md

 Update the variables at the top of the bash section in the code you pasted in the step above.
 The 2 variables that need changing are.

-- HOSTED_ZONE_ID - This is a unique id for the domain
+- HOSTED_ZONE_ID - This is the unique id for the domain
 - RECORD_SET_NAME - This is the URL

 ```